-As a company providing care and support for some of the most vulnerable people in our society, it is vital that when we are recruiting our live-in carers we find individuals who are able to demonstrate our core values and who possess the skills our clients need.
+As a company providing care and support for some of the most vulnerable people in our society, we recognise what makes a good carer.
+It is vital that when we are recruiting our live-in carers, we find individuals who are able to demonstrate our core values and who possess the specific skills to be a carer.

 We define our values as:

-Enabling our clients to achieve the greatest level of independence possible by providing high-quality, person-centered care, using the ‘mum’ test in everything we do.
+Enabling our clients to achieve the greatest level of independence possible by providing high-quality, person-centred care, using the ‘mum’ test to define all our live-in carer duties.

 Ensuring everyone’s needs are fostered by applying good listening skills, a caring nature and showing compassion and empathy for every individual.